xMateMCPE/Pepperminty-Wiki/README.md

 Pepperminty Wiki is a complete wiki contained in a single file, inspired by @am2064's [Minty Wiki](https://github.com/am2064/Minty-Wiki).
 It's open source too (under MPL-2.0), so contributions are welcome!

 Developed by Starbeamrainbowlabs (though contributions from others are welcome!), Pepperminty Wiki has a variety of useful (and cool!) features - such as file upload, a dynamic help page, page revision history, page tags, and more!
-Other amazing features are in the works too (like a theme gallery, autoupdate, and user watchlists), so check the release notes to see what's been added recently.
+Other amazing features are in the works too (like a theme gallery, auto update, and user watchlists), so check the release notes to see what's been added recently.

 **Latest Version:** v0.17 (stable) v0.18-dev (development) ([Changelog](https://github.com/sbrl/Pepperminty-Wiki/blob/master/Changelog.md))